The Fisherman is Angry

 Local dried fishes and frozen foreign fishes abound in the markets.

-But we cherish fresh fishes in our rivers and creeks,
+But we cherish fresh fish in our rivers and creeks,

 Sardines, mullets, catfish,